 - WHISK the baking powder and salt into the flour.

-- In a separate bowl, CREAM 340 grams (1 ½ cups) sugar and butter together with an electric mixer on high for 1 ½ minutes.
-Please note: The butter should be about 60° Fahrenheit.
-Warmer butter will cause the cookie to spread too much when baked and not give good results.
+- In a separate bowl, CREAM 340 grams (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
+Please note: The butter should be about 65° Fahrenheit.
+Colder butter could prevent cookie from spreading enough as it cooks.
+Warmer butter will cause the cookie to spread too much when baking and may create a more crispy cookie.
 If the butter gets too warm, refrigerate for a few minutes before creaming it.

-- BLEND the eggs and vanilla into the creamed sugar and mix on medium speed for 30 seconds.
+- BLEND the vanilla and eggs (one at a time) into the creamed sugar and mix on medium speed for 15 to 20 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.

 - In a small, shallow bowl STIR the cinnamon with 45 grams (3 tablespoons) sugar until well blended.